 PASSION PLAY 2020

 Nearly 400 years ago the history of the Passion Play began.
-The plague raged in many parts of Europe and did not spare Oberammergau either.
+The plague raged in many parts of Europe and did not spare Oberammergau.

-In 1633 the Oberammergau villagers promised to perform the suffering, death and resurrection of Christ every tenth year, in so far as no one was to die of the plague anymore.
+In 1633 the Oberammergau villagers promised to perform the suffering, death and resurrection of Christ every tenth year, if no none was to die of the plague anymore.
 The villagers were answered by God and therefore in 1634 the first Passion Play took place.
 The promise has been kept until today.

 C THE WORLD - PASSION PLAY PACKAGES 2020

-C the world will be presenting various packages.
-All packages will include 1 night accommodation in Oberammergau, as well as a ticket to the Passion Play.
-In addition to the Passion Play, our packages will also be visiting some of the highlights in Europe.
-Places like the majestic Neuschwanstein Castle, Munich, Innsbruck, Vienna, Salzburg, Prague, Budapest and much more.
+C the world has various packages available.
+All packages includes 1 night accommodation in Oberammergau, as well as a ticket to the Passion Play.
+In addition to the Passion Play, our packages will visit some of the highlights in Europe.
+Places like the majestic Neuschwanstein Castle, Munich, Innsbruck, Vienna, Salzburg, Budapest and much more.

 Click on Photos above for more pictures of this magical event.